portalnesia/portalnesia/docs/api/v1/getting-started.md

 # Response

-Each response except authentication is wrapped in a data tag.
-This means if you have a response except authentication response, it will always be within the data field.
+Each response except authentication is wrapped in a data object.
+This means if you have a response except authentication response, it will always be within the data object.

 Some api with pagination response (/v1/blog, /v1/chord, etc) is wrapped with a pagination interface.